Updated May 30, 2017

-Chicago Coalition for the Homeless (CCH) is advocating for two statewide reentry measures that would limit the barrier to jobs, housing and higher education that are triggered by a criminal background check.
-Both bills have passed the Illinois House and are under consideration in the Senate.
+Chicago Coalition for the Homeless (CCH) advocates reentry measures that would limit the barrier to jobs, housing and higher education that are triggered by a criminal background check.

-RROCI is working with the American Civil Liberties Union (ACLU) on a second measure: We’re advocating for legislation that would prohibit colleges and universities from asking about or considering a person’s criminal record to decide admissions.
+RROCI worked this spring with the American Civil Liberties Union (ACLU) on a second bill: We’re advocating for legislation that would prohibit colleges and universities from asking about or considering a person’s criminal record to decide admissions.

 House Bill 3142 would provide opportunities for ex-offenders to apply for and be admitted for higher education, without fear of facing discrimination and barriers.
 The bill is now being considered in the Senate, after passing out of the House, 65-49, on April 5.
 State Rep. Barbara Wheeler (R-Crystal Lake) sponsors the measure.